agentlang-ai/agentlang-clj/README.md

 3. Download and install the [AgentLang CLI tool](https://github.com/agentlang-ai/agentlang.cli)
 4. Set the `OPENAI_API_KEY` environment variable to a valid API key from OpenAI

-### Running your example
+### Running the examples

-Save your example into a file named `chat.al`.
-Now you can run the chat-agent as,

 ```shell
 agent /path/to/chat.al
 ```

-Once the agent starts running, send it a message with an HTTP POST like,
+Once the agent starts running, send it a message with an HTTP POST,

 ```shell
 curl --header "Content-Type: application/json" \